How to Make Traditional Polish Beet Kavas

 Today’s scientists, doctors, and specialists in healthy nutrition stress the importance of eating ferments.
 During the fermentation process, lactic acid is formed, helping cleanse the body and strengthen the immune system.
 Therefore, it is advisable to introduce ferments to people at a young age.

-The process of making beet kavas is not as complicated as you might think!
+Making beet kvass is not as complicated as you might think!
 I think it’s worth it!
 It is effortless and less expensive than at the store.

-Add garlic (about 4-5 cloves or even more – it is very healthy!), black pepper, and bay leave.
+Add garlic (about 4-5 cloves or even more – it is very healthy!), black pepper, and bay leaves.
 It is essential not to throw spices and garlic on top but between beets.

 Boil the water, then cool it down and mix with salt – for one liter of water, I add one tablespoon of salt.
-The amount of salt must be considered by people with hypertension.
+People with hypertension must consider the amount of salt they take.

 Cover the brine with water thoroughly.
 I cover the stoneware and put it in a warm and dark place for about 4-7 days.
 I check it around the 4th day to see how everything looks.

-Store the kavas in the fridge after it is ready to drink.
+Store the kvass in the fridge after it is ready to drink.
 It can be stored even for a few months!

-Even though it’s a simple recipe, there are a couple of things you need to know while making beet kavas in order to make it right.
-As with all fermented food, I want you to make sure that you know what you are doing and so that your beet kvass doesn’t go bad.
+Even though it’s a simple recipe, you need to know a couple of things while making beet kvass to make it right.
+As with all fermented food, I want you to make sure that you understand what you are doing and so that your beet kvass doesn’t go bad.

 Here are the critical pointers: